coinbump/PhaseJumpPro/modules/core.md

 ### Description

 Specifies a grid location for a game object, with a screen offset.
-Will snap the object to the grid position in the editor.
+Causes the object to snap to the grid position in the editor.

 ### Public Properties